 If you work with personal or other sensitive data you should outline the security measures in order to protect the data.
 Please list formal standards which will be adopted in your study.
 An example is ISO 27001-Information security management.
-Furthermore, describe the main processes or facilities for storage and processing of personal or - How will you regulate data access rights/permissions to en- sure other sensitive data.
+Furthermore, describe the main processes or facilities for storage and processing of personal or other sensitive data.
 (This relates to the FAIR Data Principle A1)